 Take regular breaks

-If you work sitting for long periods of time, take breaks every hour to stand up, stretch, and walk around.
-This helps reduce muscle fatigue, improve blood circulation, and relieve built-up tension.
+If you sit for long periods of time, take breaks every hour to stand up, stretch, and walk around.
+This helps reduce muscle fatigue, improve circulation, and relieve built-up tension.

 Use reminders